2013 - Photosynthese, Hortus Botanicus Amsterdam (Harde Cijfers)

 The Netherlands

-Jan Baeke is currently active for The Poetry International Festival in Rotterdam as a project manager and as programmer Image and Sound.
-He’s also a member of the board of the Dutch Writers Guild and Castrum Peregrini, a cultural network organization based in Amsterdam and editor with the new literary magazine Terras.
+Jan Baeke is currently active for The Poetry International Festival in Rotterdam as curator and programmer.
+He’s also the chair of the board of the Dutch Writers Guild.

 See also: http://netherlands.poetryinternationalweb.org